wk-atmchem/wk-atmchem.github.io/_posts/2021-06-03-WRFbugandSolutions.md

 ---

 # Summary of WRF bugs and solutions

+### [WPS Errors: Ungrib.exe Segmentation Fault]
+When running Ungrib.exe crashes at the ungribbing process at the end date, giving error message: "Segmentation fault ..."
+Causes:
+Probably, it has something with computer memory, because when I set ulimit to unlimited, the problem was solved.
+Solution:
+ulimit -s unlimited

+### [WPS Errors: Metgrid.exe error in ext_pkg_write_field]
+Symptoms:
+Metgrid.exe crashes at the beginning of the process with messages: 'ERROR: Error in ext_pkg_write_field'.
+Causes:
+This will happen when new NCEP GFS data (Version 15.1 or higher) was process using old version of ungrib.exe (< Ver.
+4).
+Solution:
+Install Ungrib from WPS Ver.4. (the old geogrid/metgrid still could be used).

 ### [WRF Errors: WARNING: Field XXX has missing values]

 When running metgrid.exe, I encountered the following error: